How come that most people who set themselves a new year’s resolution at the beginning of the year, fail to achieve their goals?

 Therefore first and foremost it’s important to set a realistic goal and then to break this goal into smaller milestones, monthly, weekly and daily goals.

-In case of a 1-year goal, it makes sense to break this big goal of yours into quarterly milestones.
+In the case of a 1-year goal, it makes sense to break this big goal of yours into quarterly milestones.

 Try to start at the end in mind and reverse engineer the process.